sametcaka/SU2_wiki_images/FAQ.md

 For more detail on what configuration options are available and their syntax, see the file config_template_basic.cfg in the SU2 root directory: https://github.com/su2code/SU2/blob/master/config_template_basic.cfg
 Further documentation is available in the su2code/Documentation repository.

+##### My simulation diverges.
+What should I do?
+Adjust the configuration file options, or improve mesh quality.
+Refer to the forum, tutorials, and TestCases for more specific examples.
+The most common option to change is to lower the CFL number, usually to something around 1.0.

 ##### When I run in parallel, the code prints multiples of the same line, for example:
 > Iter    Time(s)     Res[Rho]     Res[RhoE]   CLift(Total)   CDrag(Total)